An Introduction to Gulp.js - SitePoint

 NODE_ENV environment variable is set to

 production on your operating system.
-You would normally do this on your live server with the Mac/Linux command:
+You would normally do this on your live server with the macOS/Linux command:

 export NODE_ENV=production

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!